 Willingham, David John (2010) Asynchrobatic logic for low-power VLSI design.
-PhD thesis, University of Westminster, School of Electronics and Computer Science.
+Doctoral thesis, University of Westminster.